CLARKTRY/ccworkshops/resources/readme.md

-# Resources for facilitators
+## Resources for facilitators

 - [Facilitation notes](facilitation_notes.md)

-# Resources for post-workshop
+## Resources to revisit after the workshop

 <details>